jmchs-robotics/robotbuilder_extensions/README.md

 ## Status of the extensions

-### LidarDistance

-Haven't even started working on the guts of this command.

 ### RobotDrive6

 This is mostly done, however there is no constructor for RobotDrive in the wpilib that takes 6 motors.
 I will be pushing that change up to the wpilib developers.

-### SocketVision

-Haven't even started working on the guts of this command.

 ### TimedCommand

 Due to some limitations in the Robot Builder Java code, declarations are not supported so I cannot add anything substantial to the creation of these commands.
 They are still useful in that they are just as capable as any other command.
 I will send some changes to collabnet to see if we can get the developers of Robot Builder to add the declaration tags for the export yaml file.

+### BatteryVoltage

+Haven't even started working on the guts of this sensor.

+### LidarDistance

+Haven't even started working on the guts of this sensor.

+### SocketVision

+Haven't even started working on the guts of this sensor.